 Services are prioritized for people who have symptoms of a sexually transmitted infection (STI), people who have had sex with someone with an STI, and people most affected by STIs.
-Please consider going to your primary care provider or local walk-in clinic, if able to.
+We offer booked appointments only, no walk-ins available at this time.

 All sexual health clinics are confidential and do not require a health card.
 To book an appointment, please call 311.

 Harm Reduction Services are also available at clinic locations.